On-Site Wastewater Treatment Systems

 The cost of a septic system is a major investment.
 To protect that investment and prolong the life of your system, it is necessary to have the septic tank pumped.
 Since all solids in your household wastewater settle out in the tank, it's important to have the tank pumped to avoid having sludge block the pipes that allow the liquids to move on to the leach field for filtration.
 Failure to routinely pump the septic tank may result in the clogging of your leach field and cause a premature malfunction of the system.

-It is recommended to pump tanks every 2 to 5 years depending on usage.
+It is recommended to pump tanks every two to five years depending on usage.

 Contact 719-583-4307 for more information.